 - Receive notifications when your extension has been accepted by the IRS

 - Get easy instructions on how to file a state extension by mail

 Note: Once your extension is approved, you’ll have until October 15, 2021 to file your return.
 If you’re expecting a refund, it will not be processed until once you have completed your tax filing.
-If you think you owe, the estimated amount of taxes due will need to be paid to the IRS by April 15, 2021.
+If you think you owe, the estimated amount of taxes due will need to be paid to the IRS by the tax return filing due date.

 Option 2: Print and mail your completed IRS extension form

 If you’d rather mail your extension directly to the IRS, simply refer to IRS Form 4868: Application for Automatic Extension of Time to File U.S. Individual Income Tax Return, complete and print the form, and send it to the IRS address for your state.

 If you owe federal taxes, include your estimated payment with your Form 4868 and mail it—postmarked by May 17, 2021 to avoid any penalties or interest.
 Then complete and file your return on or before October 15, 2021.

 Do you need to request a state tax extension?